Become a Contributing Patron of The Comenius Institute today!

 We bridge Christian understanding of the culture (link) interpreting God’s world through God’s Word

 The Comenius Institute serves IUPUI students & professors, local churches & business people, community leaders & entrepreneurs.
-Our updated website is filled with college discussions (here), radio podcasts (here), writing on culture (here), and video on topics of the day (here).
+Our updated website is filled with college discussions (here), radio podcasts (here), writings on culture (here), and videos on topics of the day (here).

 Comenius now has space at Collaborate 317 (link) where we rub shoulders with Indianapolis frontrunners, sharing good Christian ideas for the public good.

 The Comenius Institute is a non-profit Christian study center in Indianapolis, Indiana.
 Comenius needs financial support from contributing patrons.
 Your patronage serves Christian college students in their studies, benefiting them as we engage culture through Christian video teaching, radio broadcasts, curricula writing, and more.